Gece

 From Black Death to Black Cat

-One could also say that most of these superstitions are associated with prudery, bigotry and hypocrisy.
-Since, when you take a brief walk along the paths of Witchcraft’s winding history, it is quite obvious that most of them have been prepared by men against women.
-‘Stereotype’ superstitions are already abominable, but appropriating these to women or animals is definitely beyond imagination, even for Medieval people.
+One could also say that the connection of most of these superstitions were with prudery, bigotry and hypocrisy.
+When you take a brief walk along the paths of Witchcraft’s winding history.
+It’s quite obvious that most of them have been prepared by men against women.

 Yorum Yap